zenglenn42/utbc2019-hw-05-quiz-engine/README.md

 ![alt tag](docs/img/qt-ui.png)

 I've refactored the model to cleanly support OpenTDB (and other schemas going forward).
-But this requires me to rework the controller.
+But this requires me to rework the controller a bit.

 I did some googling and discovered there is indeed an endpoint called the [Open Trivia Database](https://opentdb.com) (OpenTDB) which serves up trivia questions in 24 categories as arrays of downloadable json.
 A typical ajax queryUrl for 40 multiple choice questions in the 'Comics' category looks like this: